Auronmatrix/Survive/README.md

 Maria Dolgikh

-## To run:
+# To run:

 NOTE: Please ensure that all prerequisites from the TODO.md file has been met before attempting to run the application

-Open terminal
+1. Open terminal/cmd

-Go to project root Survive/Survive-POM mvn clean install cd /Surive-Web mvn tomcat7:run
+2. Go to project root Survive/Survive-POM

+3. mvn clean install

+4. cd /Surive-Web

+5. mvn tomcat7:run